model-checking/kani/rfc/src/rfcs/0008-viewerless-coverage.md

 ## Detailed Design

 We will add a new unstable `--coverage` verification option to Kani.
-This will prevent `kani-driver` from reporting verification results as usual and instead output the coverage information described above.
+This will prevent `kani-driver` from reporting verification results as usual and instead output the coverage information described above[^coverage-assertions].
 It's likely that this will be done through a new output format that's not exposed to users.

 We will also add a new `--coverage-checks` option to `kani-compiler`, which will result in the injection of coverage checks before each Rust statement and terminator[^coverage-experiments].